ronit567/Vero_Scribe_Technical/README.md

 - **localStorage used as a lightweight pub/sub system.** Since the browser’s built-in storage event only works across tabs, a custom window event is also fired on every write so updates work in the same tab too.
 Both the patient and physician views listen to these events by a `Store.subscribe(setBookings)` handler that is in [shared/store.js](shared/store.js), it keeps data synced across all views.

-- **No strict data structure.** The booking format is only set when the form is submitted, and the rest of the app reads the data directly and uses `?.` and `??` to avoid crashes if something is missing.
-There’s no shared schema or validation layer, so the structure isn’t enforced anywhere.
-This keeps things simple, but if the data shape changes, you have to update all the places that use it.
+- **No strict data structure.** There’s no central definition of what a booking should look like — the shape is just whatever the form happens to save.
+Everywhere else in the app, when something reads a booking, it uses safe-access operators (`?.` and `??`) so that if a field is missing, the app shows a fallback value instead of crashing.
+The upside is that it’s quick to build and easy to change.
+The downside is that if the booking shape ever changes, you have to hunt down every place that touches it, because nothing will warn me in advance.

-- **Append-only `adminEvents` log.** Instead of updating existing records, every status change adds a new entry (`{ at, action, by? }`).
-The physician timeline just reads this log as-is.
-It’s easy to extend with new event types, but it means the history grows over time instead of being overwritten.
-Obviously again, easy to code and better for a take home but never for production (too much data gets added on).
+- **Append-only `adminEvents` log.** When a booking’s status changes (for example, from "pending" to "confirmed"), instead of overwriting the old status, we add a new entry to a list — each entry records *what* happened, *when*, and *who* did it (`{ at, action, by? }`).
+The physician’s timeline view just reads this list from top to bottom to show the booking’s history.
+This makes it easy to add new event types later and gives you a full audit trail for free, but the list only grows  (it never shrinks) so in a real production app you’d eventually need to archive or trim old entries to keep storage somewhat manageable.

 - **Reschedule uses the same screen.** A `rescheduleMode` flag just switches the text and buttons so the same picker works for rescheduling without a separate page.
 The parent app controls the flow by swapping the `onBack` and `onContinue` handlers, so it’s one component handling both flows without duplication.